 Once a couple obtains a judgement of legal separation court order, they are officially legally separated.
 Therefore, the date of legal separation generally refers to this date of entry of judgment and court order.
 The order should resolve all issues such as the division of marital assets and debts, child custody, and spousal support.

 Advantages of Legal Separation

-Why Use A Non-Attorney For Your Legal Separation
+Benefits of Using A Non-Attorney For Your Legal Separation

-If you are considering filing for legal separation, using a professional, non-attorney legal document assistant will save you thousands of dollars as compared to hiring an attorney, and is much easier than trying to do it yourself!
+If you are considering filing for legal separation, using a professional, non-attorney legal document assistant will save you thousands of dollars compared to hiring an attorney.
+Plus, the process is much easier than trying to do it yourself!
 At A People’s Choice, we have helped thousands of California residents file for legal separation.
 Contact us for more information.